-Figure 52.
+Figure 60.
 The page for creating a new Static IPv4 connection.
 The VLAN section.

 Parameter Description VLAN Use VLAN Move the switch to the right to allow the router to use tagged VLAN connections.
 VLAN ID An identifier for the VLAN.
 The field is displayed when the Use VLAN switch is moved to the right.
 VLAN priority A priority tag for the type of traffic transmitted.
-The field is displayed when the Use VLAN switch is moved to the right.
+Select the needed value from the drop-down list.
+The list is displayed when the Use VLAN switch is moved to the right.

-When all needed settings are configured, click the APPLY button.
+When all needed settings are configured, click the $\ensuremath{\mathsf{APPLY}}$ button.